chhatch/node-class-vs-factory/README.md

 - a class with prototype methods
 - a factory function that returns per-instance closure methods
 - a factory function with thin wrapper methods that delegate to shared logic
+- a factory function with shared prototype methods and hidden per-instance state

 Both approaches are run separately.
 Instances are retained in memory to avoid GC, then a V8 heap snapshot is taken for analysis.